Phantasy Star Online Episode III: C.A.R.D. Revolution: Gameplay

 Games are played either against computer players or against real-world players, using a customizable deck of exactly thirty cards.
 In the offline story mode, players fight against computer controlled opponents to unlock new missions and advance the story.
-In the online mode players battle each other under customizable settings.
+In the online mode, players battle each other under customizable settings.
 There is also an offline free battle mode, which allows multiplayer battles for up to four players offline.
 Battles are turn-based and take place on a grid of varying size.
 During their turn, players can activate cards from their deck to equip weapons, summon monsters and attack the enemy.
 Cards can also be used during the opponent's turn to defend against their attacks.
 A dice roll at the beginning of each turn determines how many actions can be taken in a single turn.
 The battle ends when one player has lost all their hit points.
 After each battle, the player receives new cards to use in their deck.
 More cards are received if the battle was won.

-Players can choose to play as either the Hunters (heroside) or Arkz (darkside) in battle.
+Players can choose to play as either the Hunters (Heroside) or Arkz (Darkside) in battle.
 They must also choose one of twelve characters from each side, each with varying special abilities and hit points.
 The two sides fight in different ways.
-Heroside players fight by equipping weapons, mags (small flying robots which augment the character's abilities) and shields, whilst darkside players have only one set weapon, and use their decks to summon creatures to attack for them.
+Hunters fight by equipping weapons, Mags (small flying robots which augment the character's abilities) and shields, whilst Arkz players have only one set weapon, and use their decks to summon creatures to attack for them.
 For both sides there is a limit to how many cards can be in play.
 More powerful cards use up more of this limit than weaker ones.
-A battle ends when one side either depletes the deck or hit points of the other side.
-Many of the weapons, mags, techniques and creatures available are the same as those found in Episodes I and II.
+A battle ends when one side depletes the hit points of the other side.
+Many of the weapons, Mags, techniques and creatures available are the same as those found in Episodes I and II.

-When not in battle, the player controls a customizable commander character on board pioneer 2.
+When not in battle, the player controls a customizable commander character on board Pioneer 2.
 During offline play, the player can customize decks, interact with computer characters to discover information about the plot, and choose which battle to fight next.
 Online, the character is used to interact with other online players to arrange battles and tournaments.

-To play the game online, a GameCube modem or broadband adapter is needed.
-To play using the official server requires the purchase of a 30-day "Hunter's licence".
-The same licence can be used to play Episodes I and II, as well as Episode III.
+To play the game online, a GameCube modem or broadband adapter was needed.
+To play using the official server required the purchase of a 30-day "Hunter's License".
+The same license could be used to play Episodes I and II.
 On April 1, 2007, the official Sega server for online play was shut down.